Your journey is not a straight line. And that is okay.

 Need letter templates?
 Jump to Scripts →

-This provides information based on the Children and Families Act 2014 and SEND Code of Practice.
+This provides information based on the Children and Families Act 2014, SEND Code of Practice, and current case law.
 It is NOT legal advice.
-For specific legal guidance, consult a qualified education law solicitor.
+For specific legal guidance, consult a qualified education law solicitor or contact IPSEA.

 The truth first (before you start)

 Most councils refuse first-time EHCP applications.
 This isn't because your child doesn't need it.
 It's because refusal is cheaper than provision.
-Around 95 to 98 percent of families who appeal refusals WIN (depending on year and category).
-This figure comes from SEND Tribunal statistics published annually by the Ministry of Justice.
+Around 95 to 98 percent of families who appeal refusals WIN — a figure consistently borne out by Ministry of Justice SEND Tribunal statistics.
+In 2023-24 the LA conceded or lost in 96% of appeals.
 The system is designed to wear you down.
 Don't let it.

 What you need to know before you begin: